tamius-han/ultrawidify/README.md

 ![Demo](img-demo/example-httyd2.png "Should these black bars be here?
 No [...]
 But an ultrawide user never forgets.")

-I'd demo with [Sintel](https://www.youtube.com/watch?v=eRsGyueVLvQ) but they encoded the video without the black bars. ~~Thanks, Blender Foundation.~~ Actually they're not off the hook.
+I'd demo with [Sintel](https://www.youtube.com/watch?v=eRsGyueVLvQ) but they encoded the video without the black bars.
+Thanks, Blender Foundation.

 This extension also allows you to zoom in or out of video (similar to how SMPlayer does it).